How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Selecting the Right Measure

 \subsection{Criterion \#1: An Axiomatic Analysis of Chemical Space Measures}

-We propose two simple and intuitive principles that a good chemical space measure should satisfy: \begin{inparaenum}[(1)] \item discovering more molecules should not decrease the degree of exploration; \item molecular sets with more dissimilar molecules have a higher degree of exploration. \end{inparaenum} These two principles are formalized below as two axioms and can be tested analytically.
+We propose three simple and intuitive principles that a good chemical space measure should satisfy.
+First, including more molecules should not decrease the degree of chemical space coverage.
+As it is easy to filter large candidate libraries into smaller subsets, including more molecules (even similar ones) is not harmful, and can render a higher probability of containing drug hits.
+Second, when adding new molecules, the coverage should increase properly, instead of inflating too much.
+Third, molecular sets with more dissimilar molecules should have a higher degree of chemical space coverage.
+These three principles are formalized below as three axioms and can be tested analytically.